 Once the curtains close on the show, everyone helps load the set back on to the van before getting the party underway to celebrate a successful run.
 On Sunday morning, the remaining half of the cast then help to unpack the set back into storage.

 Whilst we're always encouraging people to join the society to crew our shows, we still ask the cast to help out as much as possible.
 With most productions, the cast are asked to give a couple of days to help with set construction in South London.
 This is normally in the form of painting.
 If you've never held a paintbrush before though, don't fear, instruction is provided.
 Besides, sometimes there's nothing better than chilling out with other cast members on a sunny day in the garden!

 Unfortunately, there are some costs associated with being an actor on the Spreadies' stage in addition to the audition fee already mentioned.
 First of all, we require all cast members to become members of the society for at least the duration of the production - if you're not already a paying member, you'll be asked to set up a subscription for £30 per year.
 Becoming a member not only allows you to star in shows, it also gets you discounts on tickets for our other shows and socials, it means you won't have to pay for auditions and it lets you stand and vote for the society's committee.

 If you're a speaking role, there's also a show fee to cover scripts and various other production items.
 The show fee varies per show, but is usually £15-£20.

-If you would like to join our mailing list, simply insert your email address below and we will add you to our email lists to keep you informed about all our latest shows and auditions.
-If you want to know more about the group, you will find answers to some frequently asked questions below.
+If you would like to sign up for our website, simply insert your email address below and we will create a free account for you and add you to our email lists to keep you informed about all our latest shows and auditions.